 In a beacon-enabled OWPAN, each device listens for the beacon before transmitting its data frame.
 When the beacon is found, the device node synchronizes to the superframe structure.
 In half duplex (HD) relaying, relay node also listens for the beacon and synchronizes to the superframe structure.
 At the appropriate time, the device transmits its data frame, using slotted random access, to the coordinator and the relay node.
 Relay node buffers the received frames from the device and transmits them to the coordinator at its time.
 In full duplex (FD) relaying, the relay simultaneously receives and transmits the frames from the device to the coordinator.
 The coordinator is allowed to acknowledge the successful reception of the data by transmitting an optional acknowledgment frame that is to be received by both the relay node and the device.

 In a non-beacon-enabled OWPAN, the device simply transmits its data frame, using unslotted random access, to the coordinator.
 The frame is also received by the relay node.
 In half duplex (HD) relaying, relay node buffers the received data frames from the device and transmits them to the coordinator using unslotted random access.
 In full duplex (FD) relaying, the relay simultaneously receives and transmits from the device to the coordinator.
 The coordinator acknowledges the successful reception of the data by transmitting an optional acknowledgment frame.
-The transaction is now complete.

 Data transfer from a coordinator to a device with relaying